eclipse-californium/californium/CONTRIBUTING.md

 ## Making your Changes

 1. Consider to start with creating an issue on GitHub to discuss your plans and get the proper startup information.
+1. Ensure, your plans will work with java 1.7
 1. Fork the repository on GitHub
 1. Create a new branch for your changes based on the 2.0.x branch.
    Please note: work based on other branches without prior discussion in an issue, may be in vain.